pyside/pyside2-setup/README.rst

       $ sudo apt-get install git

 #.
-Install latest `distribute` distribution into the Python you
+Install latest `setuptools` distribution into the Python you
-   installed in the first step: download `distribute_setup.py
+   installed in the first step: download `ez_setup.py
-   <http://python-distribute.org/distribute_setup.py>`_ and run it using
+   <https://bitbucket.org/pypa/setuptools/raw/bootstrap/ez_setup.py>`_ and run it using
    the ``python`` interpreter of your Python 2.7 installation using a command prompt:

    ::

-      $ sudo python2.7 distribute_setup.py
+      $ sudo python2.7 ez_setup.py

 Building PySide distribution
 ----------------------------